LSEG-API-Samples/Article.RTSDK.Java.MavenHowTo/README.md

 1. Oracle/Open JDK 8 or Oracle JDK 11.
 2. [Apache Maven](https://maven.apache.org/) project management and comprehension tool.
 3. Internet connection.
+4. Refinitiv Real-Time Data Dictionary files (*RDMFieldDictionary* and *enumtype.def*), you can download them from [GitHub page](https://github.com/Refinitiv/Real-Time-SDK/tree/master/Java/etc).
-4. Refinitiv Real-Time Distribution System with Refinitiv Data Access Control System (DACS) for the *DACSConsumer.java* example.
+4. Refinitiv Real-Time Distribution System with Refinitiv Data Access Control System (DACS) for the *DACSConsumer.java* example only.
+5. Access to the Refinitiv Refinitiv Data Platform and Refinitiv Real-Time - Optimized. (for the *CloudConsumer.java* example only)

+Please contact your Refinitiv's representative to help you to access the Refinitiv Real-Time Distribution System, or RDP account, and services.

 *Note:*
 The RTSDK Java version 2.0.1 L1 (EMA Java 3.6.1) supports Oracle JDK versions 8, 11, and Open JDK version 8.
 If you are using other versions of RTSDK Java, please check the SDK's [README.md](https://github.com/Refinitiv/Real-Time-SDK/blob/master/Java/README.md) file regarding the supported Java version.

 ### Running the demo applications

 If your environment does not have the Maven installed, please follow the [Maven installation guide page](https://maven.apache.org/install.html) for more detail.
+Next, please download the *RDMFieldDictionary* and *enumtype.def* files from [RTSDK GitHub repository page](https://github.com/Refinitiv/Real-Time-SDK/tree/master/Java/etc), then place them in the project *etc* folder.

 #### Running IProvider and Consumer applications